How To Start A Side Hustle In 7 Days

 Day 6: Set up your internal tools and systems

 Before you get your first customer, you should already have your systems in place.
 How will you take payments?
 Will you use PayPal?
 How will you contact customers?
 Will you use a separate business email?
 (Hint: you should.)
 How will you manage inquiries?
 Will you set up an online scheduler?
 How will you organize client work?
 Will you use a platform like Asana or Trello?
 Have all of these bases covered before you promote your business.
 Trust me, once work starts rolling in, it will be so much easier to manage if you already have your systems in place.

 Day 7: Announce your product/service to the world

 It's time to tell the world!
 No one will know what you do unless you tell them.
 Add your new service to your social media bios.
-Add your service website in the URL section.
+Add your new website in the URL section.
 Create a Facebook page.
 Tweet it out.
 Post on Instagram.
-If you want to create totally new social media accounts specifically for your new hustle, go for it.
+Update your LinkedIn If you want to create totally new social media accounts specifically for your new hustle, go for it.
 Put your service on Fivver.
-Make a Thumbtack or TaskRabbit account.
+Make a Yelp account.
 Tell your friends and family (those that you trust and actually want to see you succeed), and ask them to refer you to anyone who may need your new service.
 Then pat yourself on the back because you now have a brand new side hustle!
 Congrats!